ssitu/Java-Neural-Network-Library/README.md

 * Min Max Normalization
 * Z Score Normalization
 * Tanh Estimator Normalization
+## Customizable
+* All of the above categories can be extended to create new modules.
+An example can be found here: [XOR_Classification.java](test/testcases/XOR_Classification.java#L15-L34)
 ## General Features
-* Built-in saving and loading of network parameters with both uncompiled and .jar support
+* Built-in saving and loading of network parameters with both uncompiled and compiled .jar support
 * Displaying information about a neural network instance with JavaFX
     * A scrollable window with all parameters of each layer in the network
     * A graph that measures loss or accuracy of the network over each iteration of backpropagation